JohnBolger/FFMR/README.md

 https://fivethirtyeight.com/methodology/how-our-nfl-predictions-work/

-The NFL model has a mean regression rate of 1/3, fantasy football is much more volatile because each team is completely wiped out each after each season.
+The NFL model has a mean regression rate of 1/3, but fantasy football is much more volatile because each team is completely wiped out each after each season.
 Thus, I believe the optimal β value will be somewhere between 0.5 and .75.

 ## Results: